 If you have not filed your return

-Find a tax professional, office or manage your appointment through the H&R Block locator tool.
+Find a tax professional, office or manage your appointment through our tax office locator tool.
 You can find offices near you using your zip code, address or city, contact an office or just manage your appointment.

 What should you bring the day of the appointment?
-We have this list available that gives you a detailed guide of what you shouldn’t leave at home.
+We have a bilingual tax prep checklist that gives you a detailed guide of what you shouldn’t leave at home.
 And now with the Affordable Care Act (ACA), it is important to know how this law will impact your taxes.
 If you qualify for a hardship exemption, you will not have to pay the penalty for not having health insurance coverage, but you should talk to your tax professional.
 You will need also to verify if this year whether you need your 1095 form or not to file your taxes.